Join the HAVEN study

 What will I have to do if I take part?

-Participation in the study will require you to visit the University of Reading for approximately 4.5 hours.
+Participation in the study will require you to visit the University of Reading on two occasions, for approximately 2.5 hours each time.
 Information about each of the procedures in the study is provided below.

 Before your visit